Exploiting Minority Pseudo-Labels for Semi-Supervised Fine-grained Road Scene Understanding: Method

-(3) For inconsistent predictions between Pro-Student and Gen-Teacher, we select certain pseudo-labels to form highly mismatched pseudo-labels:
+(iii) For inconsistent predictions between Pro-Student and Gen-Teacher, we select certain pseudo-labels to form high-mismatch pseudo-labels.
+We first compute a binary mask matrix $\mathcal{M}_{Hmis}$, where each element is defined as:

+where $\mathbb{I}$ denotes indicator function.
+The inequality is performed element-wise, meaning that each element of $\mathcal{M}_{Hmis}$ is set to $1$ if the mismatch score of the Gen-Teacher's predicted class is greater than that of the Pro-Student's one for the corresponding pixel, and $0$ otherwise.

+Using this mask, we generate the high-mismatch pseudo-labels $\hat{y}^{Hmis}_{u}$ by retaining only the valid pixels from the Gen-Teacher's predictions.
+Specifically, a pixel is considered valid if the corresponding element in the mask $\mathcal{M}_{Hmis}$ is 1, and invalid if the corresponding element is 0:

-where $\mathbf{I}_{(p_u^{Pro})}<\mathbf{I}_{(\hat{p}_u^{Gen})}$ is a binary matrix with each entry equal to one only if the mismatch score of the Gen-Teacher's prediction is greater than the Pro-Student's prediction for the corresponding pixel.
-For example, for a certain pixel, if the Pro-Student's prediction is Class $p$ and the Gen-Teacher's prediction is Class $q$, and if $I_p < I_q$, we consider the Gen-Teacher's prediction to be a highly mismatched pixel.
+For example, for a certain pixel, if the Pro-Student's prediction is Class $p$ and the Gen-Teacher's prediction is Class $q$, and if $I_p < I_q$, we consider the Gen-Teacher's prediction to be a high-mismatch pseudo-label.
+These pseudo-labels have high mismatch scores, indicating that they are easily misled by other majority classes.
+As a result, the model fails to learn these classes effectively.
+Therefore, we encourage the model to fully explore the semantic information of these classes to enhance their learning.

-The low mismatched pseudo-labels $\hat{y}^{Lmis}_{u}$, as shown in Fig. \ref{demo}(c), are the remaining pseudo-labels that do not belong to $\hat{y}^{Cons}_{u}$ or $\hat{y}^{Lmis}_{u}$.
+(3) The low-mismatch pseudo-labels $\hat{y}^{Lmis}_{u}$, as shown in Fig. \ref{demo}(c), are the remaining pseudo-labels that do not belong to $\hat{y}^{Hq}_{u}$ or $\hat{y}^{Lmis}_{u}$.
 These pseudo-labels are not used for training Pro-Student.

 The professional training loss $\mathcal{L}_{u}^{Pro}$ is computed as follows: